 There are really 3 simple basic steps that outline an online jury case.
 Here is what you can expect.

-- 2. The attorney will convert the case submission into an html format to a secure location on the website that you have signed up with to be a online juror.
+- The attorney will convert the case submission into an html format to a secure location on the website that you have signed up with to be an online juror.

 But before you will be able to be selected to be an online juror, you will need to meet these specifications.

-- 6. Not be an actively participating attorney, legal assistant or paralegal.
+- Not be an actively participating attorney, legal assistant, or paralegal.

 Please keep in mind that the pay to be a mock juror depends on the company but you can expect to earn anywhere on average from $20 and more for your feedback.
 Most cases should take no more than 60 minutes to complete.
 If you are ready to get started as an online juror, please check out some of these companies listed below.